Mr Monkey's home page Sitemap

 When the Warrior was being armed the Armstrong 110 pounder RBL was still an experimental model; Sir George Armstrong had expressed doubts about using his breech for such a heavy gun.
 The gun is a bigger and heavier version of earlier Armstrong models.

-Back to Mr Monkey's sighting of the Armstrong on the broadside carriage
+Back to Mr Monkey's sighting of the 110 pounder on the broadside carriage

-The Armstrong guns in the armoured citadel were mounted on two-wheeled carriages.
+The Armstrong guns in the armoured citadel were mounted on two-wheeled carriages, held in place by ropes similar to those aboard HMS Victory.

 The lanyard and sight of a 68 pounder gun